CliMA/CloudMicrophysics.jl/docs/src/P3Scheme.md

 where
  - ``F_r = \frac{q_{rim}}{q_{ice}}`` is the rime mass fraction,
  - ``\rho_{r} = \frac{q_{rim}}{B_{rim}}`` is the predicted rime density.
-The system is solved using [`NonlinearSolve.jl`](https://docs.sciml.ai/NonlinearSolve/stable/).

-!!! note
-    TODO - The use of NonlinearSolve.jl is not ideal because of its runtime and memory allocation requirements.
-Currently, there is also a look-up table NetCDF file which could be used to look up values of the quantities which form the nonlinear system.
-However, the look-up table is not GPU-compatible and would require too much memory in an Earth System Model.
-The current approach may be of use for testing and for visualization of the system, but other options, such as using RootSolvers.jl or using a simpler fit that approximates the solver output, are more suitable long term solutions which do not require outside packages which employ auto-differentiation or use memory, both of which do not suit the needs of CliMA.

 ## Assumed particle projected area relationships